How Clear Boundaries Create Freedom and Ease

 In case you’re curious (I was!), the internet confirms that the word ‘paradise’ does, in fact, have Old Iranian origins that referred at one time to the expansive walled gardens of the first Persian empire.
 Isn’t that fantastic?
 I love that etymological hint that paradise thrives within some confines, or that outer walls can be necessary to keep all that goodness and beauty contained.

-Knowing where the boundaries are in our relationships breeds trust and security, which free us up to settle in and spread out, to stay playful, and to be brave within the safety of those walls.
+Knowing where the boundaries are in our relationships breeds trust and security, making it easier to be brave within the safety of those walls.

-But knowing how to define, articulate, and construct boundaries in relationships of all kinds can be a tricky process.
+But knowing how to define, articulate, and construct clear boundaries can be a tricky process.
 We can think of boundaries as pre-set outer limits that keeps us from veering in a direction that feels somehow unsafe, unfocused, or unaligned with where we want to be.
-But what does that look like in a relationship?
+But what does that look like in practice?

-In my experiences, identifying boundaries or outer limits can serve a couple of key purposes.
+In my experiences, establishing clear boundaries and outer limits serves a couple of key purposes.

-Setting ground rules for heated conversations.
-When things get tense, which behaviors, types of language, etc. are off limits or unacceptable?
+Setting ground rules for difficult conversations.
+When things get tense, which behaviors, language, or body language are off-limits?
 What standards can your hold yourselves and each other to?
 Having those limits can give you a safe container in which to have a productive conversation when things get hard.

-Defining what ‘quality time together’ looks like, and doesn’t look like.
+Defining what quality time together looks like, and doesn’t look like.
 Are there certain times you set aside for quality, uninterrupted time together?
 Does that mean a screen-free environment?
-Are there limits to the amount of time you spend on negative/work-related/other specific kinds of talk?
+Are there limits to the amount of time you spend on negative, or work-related, or other specific kinds of talk?
 Having some shared expectations for time spent together can help all parties involved feel like they got what they needed from that time.

 Once we can identify and point to that outermost place where things start to feel unmistakably not-right, or not in line with how we want to feel, we suddenly have a container in which to confidently work, play, and experiment.
-Knowing where our absolutely “no”s are can start to give the whole thing some shape, and bring things into focus – things like what’s ok with us, and what isn’t; where we can bend while still hanging onto our grace and integrity, and where we can’t; where we feel secure and nourished, and where we don’t.
-And sometimes, we won’t know where those limits are until we run right up against them.
+Knowing where our absolutely “no”s are can start to give the whole thing some shape, and bring things into focus.

 When I’ve felt uneasy about conforming to what another person wants or expects from me;